 This study offers a comparative evaluation of partnership models in business and health education to develop a framework for equitable and sustainable collaboration.
 It highlights how cross-sector innovation ecosystems can support digital skill development, particularly in under-resourced contexts.
 By doing so, it advances the discourse on graduate employability and institutional responsibility in the digital age.
 We employed a qualitative methodological approach, utilising a survey to help refine the participants’ responses and adopt responsive research methods (Lichtman, 2023).
 A qualitative methodological approach, combined with survey data collection, is a smart and innovative approach to addressing the questions and issues under consideration.
 However, this approach is poorly understood in a particular context (Bhangu et al., 2023).
 For our open-ended survey question, we aimed to observe the language used in discussions of digital skills and literacy by both new and experienced graduates.
 A qualitative methodological approach, combined with a survey, aims to help refine the participants' responses and make them more responsive.

-Data collection
+You have already discussed how you are going to collect data in the last section of the paragraph above.
+I suggest you reorganise your work here so that you avoid unnecessary repetition

 We collected data through a comprehensive survey administered via office forms.
 These forms were meticulously distributed to participants via email, WhatsApp messages on their phones, and Teams to gain deep insights into their experiences and perspectives on knowledge and digital skills literacy.
 The survey included questions about the core requirements and skills for the job at the time, whether digital skills were part of the job, and whether they were considered critical in their careers.
 Participants were also asked to provide examples of skills required during the interview (see Table 2 in the appendices).
 Participants were identified through colleague referrals, supported by a snowball sampling process (friend-to-friend referrals).
 Participants included 51 new graduates, both male and female, and 7 employers (5 from the Health and Care sector and 2 from the Business and Management sector, as shown in the table).